NBCDS COVID Policy

 • Participants agree to not attend events if they are feeling ill.

-• Participants agree to notify the NBCDS dance manager or Board president if they become infected with COVID-19 (test positive or show symptoms) within five days after attending that dance.
-NBCDS will inform participants if a positive case is reported but not disclose the identify of the infected person(s).
+• Participants agree to notify the NBCDS dance manager or Board president if they test positive for COVID-19 within five days after attending that dance.
+NBCDS will inform participants if a positive case is reported but not disclose the identity of the infected person(s).

 Masking

-• At this time, unless the management team for a specific series opts for stricter protocols, masking for all participants is optional.
+• Unless the management team for a specific series opts for stricter protocols, masking for all participants is optional.
 Food and drink may be served and consumed inside the hall.

 Testing

-• At high risk levels or for special events: Dancers, callers, and musicians may be required to test less than 6 hours before attending a dance event.
+• For special events such as dance weekends, dancers, callers, and musicians may be required to test less than 6 hours before attending a dance event.
 An individually-administered rapid test is sufficient.
 Dancers must bring evidence (photo) of the negative test to the dance.

 Assessing Level of Risk